Rachael is from Earth, a planet known for its pizza, yoga pants, trashy television, and nearly constant wars.

 6. Fictional Struggles They Relate To

-That's just one example, but oftentimes a character need not be autistic canonically to have some of the same life struggles people with autism face.
+That's just one example, but oftentimes a character need not be autistic canonically to have some of the same as some people with autism.
 Many anime characters face school problems, bullying, harassment, social uncertainty, communication problems, social mistakes, and other problems common for people with autism spectrum disorders.
-So for people with autism, anime can be a way of seeing how best to handle their "worst case scenario" situations.
-Sometimes knowing how one might handle a worst case scenario helps people face a potentially awkward social situation with more confidence.
+For some people with autism, anime can be a way to see how best to handle their "worst case scenario" situations.
+Knowing how one might handle a worst case scenario helps people face a potentially awkward social situation with more confidence.

 7. Anime Often Shows School Bullying